Sasazuka Station

 Sasazuka Station (笹塚駅, Sasazuka-eki) is a railway station in Shibuya, Tokyo, Japan, operated by the private railway operator Keio Corporation.

 Lines

 Sasazuka station is served by the Keio Line and Keio New Line.

 Station layout

 The station has two elevated island platforms serving four tracks.

 Platforms

 History

 Sasazuka Station opened on 15 April 1913.
+It became the terminus of the Keiō New Line when it began operation on 30 October 1978.